cronn/k6-scenario-builder/README.md

 ### Callback

-The `ScriptBuilder` provides `withCallback` which allows you to set a function which is executed every time a scenario is added.
+The `ScenarioSetBuilder` provides `withCallback` which allows you to set a function which is executed every time a scenario is added.
 The function gets passed a copy of the new scenario and can be used to modify values outside the builder which depend on the to be executed scenarios.
-When calling `withCallback` multiple times for one ScriptBuilder object the callback function will be overridden and the latest function will be used.
+When calling `withCallback` multiple times for one ScenarioSetBuilder object the callback function will be overridden and the latest function will be used.

 ### Default scenarios

 Each ScenarioBuilder has a default configuration for mandatory values which will be used if `buildScenario` is called without configuring the scenario.
-Additionally `ScriptBuilder` has functions for default scripts which accept `ScenarioExecutables` that should be executed with default values.
+Additionally `ScenarioSetBuilder` has functions for default sets which accept `ScenarioExecutables` that should be executed with default values.